Nutrition and Metabolism

 Program structure and content

 The School of Molecular Bioscience teaches Nutrition and Metabolism to Science and Medical Science students at the Senior level.
-Students who complete this major and relevant studies in Physiology in an undergraduate degree fulfill the minimum requirements for an application for entry into the Masters of Nutrition and Dietetics degree.
-Check the relevant Department/School entries for descriptions of other units required for this major.
-Units of study in this major are available at standard level.
+Students who complete this major and relevant studies in physiology in an undergraduate degree fulfill the minimum requirements for an application for entry into the Master of Nutrition and Dietetics degree.
+Refer to the relevant department/school entries for descriptions of other units required for this major.

 First year planning for a Nutrition and Metabolism major